-The photographs show symbolic areas: areas for announced investments, fences and mock-ups.
-The project is accompanied by a video composed of press conferences.
+The photographs show symbolic places - areas intented for announced investments.
+The project is accompanied by a video composed of excerpt from press conferences.

 Przebrno, Vistula Spit.
 The "New World" shipping canal crosses the Vistula Spit between Przebrno and Skowronki.
 It measures 1.1 km in length, 20m in width and 5m in depth.
-“New World” canal makes it possible to cover the shortest sea route from the port in Elbląg to the Baltic Sea.
+“New World” canal makes it possible to cover the shortest sea route from the harbour in Elbląg to the Baltic Sea.
 Its construction resolved a long-standing dispute with Russia over the possibility of using the Pilawa Strait.
-The plans of the excavation of the Vistula Spit date back to the reign of King Stefan Batory, they also returned during the communism.
+The plans of the excavation of the Vistula Spit date back to the reign of King Stefan Batory.
+They also returned during the communism era.

 Baranów.
 The “Solidarity Transport Hub” is located 40km southeast from the capital city of Poland, Warsaw.
 It consists of a mega airport with super-fast railway connection and a freeway in close proximity.
 Its capacity reaches 100 million passengers per year.